Criminal Defense Lawyer John Tumelty Gets Texting/Death-by-Auto Case Tossed in Cape May County

-In the first death-by-auto case in Cape May County, New Jersey stemming from a texting-while-driving charge, criminal defense lawyer John Tumelty successfully convinced a judge to dismiss an indictment against his client Miheala Reilly, 25.
+In the first death-by-auto case in Cape May County, New Jersey stemming from a texting-while-driving charge, criminal defense lawyer John Tumelty successfully convinced a judge to dismiss an indictment against his client Miheala Reilly, over 35.

 If tried and convicted of the death by auto charge she was facing, Ms. Reilly could have received a sentence of 10 years in prison.